psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 Menulabel metadata attribute to the page header (`Menulabel:` in markdown, `:Menulabel:` in rst).

-### Facebook Open Graph

-In order to make the Facebook like button and other social sharing options work better, the template contains Open Graph metatags like `<meta property="og:type" content="article"/>`.
-You can disable them by setting `USE_OPEN_GRAPH` to _False_.
-You can use `OPEN_GRAPH_FB_APP_ID` to provide a Facebook _app id_.
-You can also provide a default image that will be passed as an Open Graph tag  by setting `OPEN_GRAPH_IMAGE` to a relative file path, which will be prefixed by your site's base url.
-Optionally, you can override this default image on a per article and per page basis, by setting the `og_image` variable in an article or page.

 ### Twitter Timeline

 To enable, provide a `TWITTER_USERNAME` and a `TWITTER_WIDGET_ID`.